mk12/luminosity/STYLE.md

 #### Where Bindings

 If a single `where` binding is needed for a short function, put it all on one line if possible.
 If not, indent it four spaces on the next line.
-If there are multiple `where` bindings, indent the `where` keyword *2 spaces* on its own line, and each binding on its own line indented by *4 spaces*.
+If there are multiple `where` bindings, indent the `where` keyword **2 spaces** on its own line, and each binding on its own line indented by *4 spaces*.

-If there are multiple equations (patterns) for a function and one has multiple `where` bindings, use the same style for all of them (where on a line by itself, even for just one binding).
+If there are multiple equations (patterns) for a function and one has multiple `where` bindings, use the same style for every equation (`where` on a line by itself, even for just one binding).

 ---

-Some examples:
+Some examples of correct indentation:

 ```haskell
 chisqr :: (Fractional a) => [a] -> [a] -> a